-RB: Yes, I've gotten called quite a few times for red crab trips.
-They'll give me a shout and say, "Hey this is what I'm going on my first red crab trap.
-What do you recommend compared to - this is what we teach in house, what do you use from that, or what's extra that you'd use?"
+RB: Yeah, I've gotten called quite a few times for red crab trips.
+They'll give me a shout and say, "Hey, I'm going on my first red crab trap.
+What do you recommend compared to ...
+This is what we teach in-house.
+What do you use from that, or what's extra that you'd use?"

-SW: What are some sort of tricks of the trade that have allowed you to stay and enjoy this work for nineteen years?
+SW: What are some sort of tricks of the trade that you have that have allowed you to stay and enjoy this work for nineteen years?

-RB: Just having a good work life balance so with the...
+RB: Just having a good work-life balance, so with the -